Cap-go/capacitor-ffmpeg/README.md

   <h2><a href="https://capgo.app/?ref=plugin"> ➡️ Get Instant updates for your App with Capgo</a></h2>
   <h2><a href="https://capgo.app/consulting/?ref=plugin"> Missing a feature?
 We’ll build the plugin for you 💪</a></h2>
 </div>
-Exposes the FFmpeg API to Capacitor
+WIP Exposes the FFmpeg API to Capacitor
+We currently looking for the best way to make this work

 ## Install